Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGIS.UWP.Viewer/Resources/about.md

-﻿# ArcGIS Maps SDK Samples (UWP)
+﻿# ArcGIS Maps SDK for .NET Samples (UWP)

-This sample viewer shows how different features of the ArcGIS Maps SDK can be implemented on the .NET framework.
+This sample viewer shows how different features of the ArcGIS Maps SDK can be implemented on UWP.

 ----